 Gen. Walker holds Master’s degree in criminal justice, strategic intelligence and international relations and is completing a doctorate in leadership development.
 In addition, he is the recipient of nearly two dozen military commendations, including the Legion of Merit, a Bronze Star and a Meritorious Service Medal with four oak leaf clusters.

 The Leo student body was in awe of Gen. Walker as he shared his personal story and discussed goal-setting during a visit to the school in October 2017.

-“If I can do it,” Gen. Walker said, “anyone in this room can do it.”
+“If I can do it,” he insisted, “anybody in this room can.”